Ruth Prawer Jhabvala: Other awards

-Personal life
+Personal life and death

 In 1951, Prawer married Cyrus Shavaksha Hormusji Jhabvala, an Indian Parsi architect and, later, head of the School of Planning and Architecture, New Delhi.
 The couple moved into a house in Delhi's Civil Lines where they raised three daughters: Ava, Firoza and Renana.
 In 1975, Jhabvala moved to New York and divided her time between India and the United States.
 In 1986, she became a naturalized citizen of the United States.

-Death
+Her elder brother, Siegbert Salomon Prawer (1925–2012), an expert on Heinrich Heine and horror films, was fellow of The Queen's College and Taylor Professor of German Language and Literature at the University of Oxford.

 Jhabvala died in her home in New York City on 3 April 2013 at the age of 85.
 James Ivory reported that her death was caused by complications from a pulmonary disorder.
 Reacting to her death, Merchant Ivory Productions said that Jhabvala had "been a beloved member of the Merchant Ivory family since 1960, comprising one-third of our indomitable trifecta that included director James Ivory and the late producer Ismail Merchant" and that her death was "a significant loss to the global film community".